Wired Node-to-Node Planning Guide

 3. Benefits of Wired CAN in LCC Fusion

-In the LCC Fusion Project, reliable wired communication between nodes is achieved using the CAN bus standard.
+In the LCC Fusion Project, reliable wired communication between nodes is achieved using the CAN Bus standard.
 CAN (Controller Area Network) provides robust, differential signaling that is ideal for noisy environments and long cable runs.

 Configuring Wired Node-to-Node Communication